Chanty

 Do you have a stressful job?
 Are you juggling too many things at once?
 Are your finances a wreck?
 These could cause mental fatigue as well.

 With work and your daily life, you simply need to dial it back.
-Your suffering health isn’t worth keeping a particular job or checking the box on every one of your personal commitments.
+Your suffering health isn’t worth keeping a particular job or checking the box on every one of your commitments.
 Cut out whatever you can.

 With finances, it’s likely more challenging.